minirop/asuka-rs/README.md

     - if 1 or 2, looks like scripts?
     - if 3, names then 2 navmesh
     - if 4, names then starting by [3, 0, 0, 0], also scripts?
-- 6: the first child contains the filenames, the second child contains the files in one block¹ (only DDS files? only in `effects/`)
+- 6: the first child contains the filenames, the second child contains the files in one block¹ (only DDS files?)
 - 7: same as 1 but with unknown files.
 - 8: Same as 2, but contains 2 files: mtl.csv and <model>.bin.

 ¹: a block start with the size of its header, the number of files, its size, then the offsets (relative to the start of the block)

-## Example

-Just open [sk-pbs.txt](sk-pbs.txt) which contains the result of running the tool on all files from Senran Kagura Peach Beach Splash. (not necessarily up to date)

 ## DXT1 1-bit alpha